Tuck · Comparisons · Tuck vs Baby Monitor - Baby Cam

 Feature breadth — Cloud Nanny Cam's gaps are notable

 Cloud Nanny Cam covers video stream, audio stream, motion detection, low-light filter, and cloud recording.
-What it does not cover, per the App Store listing: two-way talk, cry detection, sleep tracking, lullabies, white noise, night light, AI scene understanding, voice cloning.
+What it does not cover, per the App Store listing: two-way talk, cry detection, sleep tracking, lullabies, white noise, night light, AI scene understanding.
 Cloud recording is the headline feature — the app stores video to the developer's servers for later review.

-Tuck covers everything in Cloud Nanny Cam's set and adds the layers Cloud Nanny Cam doesn't: two-way talk, cry detection, motion and sound detection, lullabies (generative, novel each night), voice cloning of a family member, AI scene captions in plain language, written morning sleep diary, and a night-light mode.
+Tuck covers everything in Cloud Nanny Cam's set and adds the layers Cloud Nanny Cam doesn't: two-way talk, cry detection, motion and sound detection, a curated lullaby library (novel each night), AI scene captions in plain language, written morning sleep diary, free family viewer access, and a night-light mode.

 Worth flagging the two-way talk gap explicitly.
 Most parents expect to be able to talk back to the baby — soothe them, sing to them, redirect them.
 Cloud Nanny Cam doesn't have that, which puts it behind even much-cheaper competitors.